-When you inject the signal source to the input of the defective stage, there will be no output.
-Prevent stage overload by should restore operation.
-If the oscillator is operating, but off frequency, a multitude of spurious responses quency, a multitude of spurious responses will appear.
+If the oscillator is operating, but off frequency, a multitude of spurious responses will appear.
 A simple signal injector that produces many frequencies simultaneously is not suitable for this test.
 Use a well-shielded signal generator set to an appropriate level at the LO frequency.